 Blasting News takes clickbaiting very seriously: it is a very harsh form of offence to our readers.
 A clickbaiting headline or subheadline is a violation of Blasting News policy and leads to the refusal of the proposed news article and to the suspension/exclusion of the Blaster.
 Blasters and Reviewers commit to the following rules:

 1. Never fake headlines and subheadline.

 If an article contains a fake or misleading headline or subheadline, Blasting News considers the entire article as fake news, regardless of the validity of the article’s overall content.
-In Blasting News’ publication, including fake or misleading headlines or subheadlines is never acceptable: Seniors will take action to reject or edit the specific content accordingly.
+In Blasting News’ publication, including fake or misleading headlines or subheadlines is never acceptable: Reviewers will take action to reject or edit the specific content accordingly.

 2. Make sure that the headline gives ALL the key information contained in the article’s content.

 Readers must understand the most important information about an article’s content before even clicking on the article itself.
 Catchy titles or titles with slight gaps in information are acceptable, but again, ALL the key information of the article’s content must be clearly presented in its title.